 The model returns '3', which is the country code for the UK.
 Wild! 👽

-Build a Flask app
+Exercise - build a Flask app

 Now you can build a Flask app to call your model and return similar results, but in a more visually pleasing way.